mujiezhang/PSOSP/README.md

 ## Input requirements
 **For host**:
-- Host Taxon Suitability: PSOSP is primarily suitable for Gammaproteobacteria.
+- Host Taxon Suitability: **PSOSP is primarily suitable for _Gammaproteobacteria_**.
 If your host belongs to another taxon, PSOSP is unlikely to produce meaningful results.

 - Genome Quality: **We advise using host genomes with a completeness score above 90%,** since low-quality genomes may lose the LexA protein and lead to poor results.
 You can assess the completeness of your genome assembly using [**CheckM2**](https://github.com/chklovski/CheckM2).